MattithyahuData/P2-Bank-churn-prediction/README.md

 ## [Data Warehousing](Code/P2_Code.ipynb)
 I warehouse all data in a Postgre database for later use and reference.

-*   ETL in python to SQL Server Database.
+*   ETL in python to PostgreSQL Database.
 *   Formatted tablename to SQL compatibility.

 ```python